-The Foundation contracted all management services in a 2-year management service contract approved by the Board on September 22, 2015.
-In September 2015, the Board approved the extension of this contract for two years through September 30, 2019 under the same terms as the prior contract.
-Likewise, in September 2019, the Board approved the renewal of the service contract for two years through September 30, 2021.
-The contracted services totaled \$99,329 and \$97,455 for the years ending September 30, 2019, and 2018, respectively.
+As of September 2015, the Foundation began contracting out all management services with a 2-year management contract with an extension option at the end of the 2-year contract period with Board approval.
+The Board has currently approved the renewal of the service contract for two years through September 30, 2021.
+The contracted services totaled \$99,329 for both years ending September 30, 2020, and 2019.
 The Foundation also leases office space as part of the service contract.
-For each of the fiscal years ended September 30, 2019, and 2018, office space rental expense amounted to \$14,400.
+For each of the fiscal years ended September 30, 2020, and 2019, office space rental expense amounted to \$14,400.
 Beginning with the year ended September 30, 2015, the Foundation added fixed monthly costs to the management contract for copies, telephone and communications and computer and software.
-These totaled \$7,600 for the years ended September 30, 2019 and 2018.
+These totaled \$7,877 and \$7,600 for the years ended September 30, 2020 and 2019.